A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 Report Illegal Removal

-Fort Worth's updated ordinance imposes criminal fines of up to $2,000 and civil penalties of $1,200 per diameter inch for illegal protected tree removal.
-If you see unauthorized clearing, contact your city's urban forestry division.
+Many North Texas cities enforce strong tree protection.
+Fort Worth's ordinance imposes fines up to $2,000 and civil penalties of $1,200 per diameter inch.
+Plano, McKinney, Frisco, and Arlington all have their own preservation codes.
+If you see unauthorized clearing, contact your city's urban forestry or code compliance division: Fort Worth, Plano, McKinney, Frisco, and Arlington.

 03